Telegraf allows users to specify multiple output sinks in the configuration file.

 Supported Telegraf output plugins

-cloudwatch) output plugin send metrics to Amazon CloudWatch.
+The Amazon CloudWatch output plugin send metrics to Amazon CloudWatch.

-kinesis) output plugin is an experimental plugin that is still in the early stages of development.
+The Amazon Kinesis output plugin is an experimental plugin that is still in the early stages of development.
 It will batch up all of the Points in one Put request to Kinesis.
 This should save the number of API requests by a considerable level.

 If the point value being sent cannot be converted to a float64 value, the metric is skipped.